KoushikAS/HTTP_Caching_Proxy/README.md

 ```

 ### Running with Docker
-1. Use Docker to build and run the containers for both the backend and frontend services.
+1. Use Docker to build and run the containers.

 ```
 docker-compose up -d